Manpreet113/Manpreet113/README.md

 - Commits that scream “I’ll clean this later” (I probably won’t)
 - Sarcastic comments, possibly written at 3AM
 - A sprinkle of “how did this even work?”

----

-<p align="center">Is this a professional README?
-No. Is it honest?
-Unfortunately, yes.</p>

 <!---